sgrottel/tiny-tools-collection/README.md

 ## LoginWhen
 Queries the Windows event log to print when the user sessions logged in and logged out.

+## StartPwsh
+Trivial tools to start Pwsh.exe and provide an icon.
+Because...

 ## _doc
 Some more generic documentation files, e.g. including images.